stackevo/spudreq/draft-trammell-spud-req.md

 related to it, and be deliverable to the application with appropriate tube information.

-[EDITOR'S NOTE: specific applications we think need this go here? reference draft-kuehlewind-spud-use-cases.]
+[EDITOR'S NOTE: specific applications we think need this go here? reference or include from draft-kuehlewind-spud-use-cases.]

 # Functional Requirements